 How To Get Rid Of Root Aphids What To Do

 Before you take controls to eliminate your infestation: First make sure you actually have root aphids!
-You may actually see them when you examine plant roots but some can be very small and you may need a or to see them.
+You may actually see them when you examine plant roots but some can be very small and you may need a jewelers loupe or even better a USB microscope.

 If you have fliers on yellow sticky traps make sure you can tell the difference between fungus gnats and root aphid flyers.

 There is a good and very long forum thread here: https://www.icmag.com/ic/showthread.php?t=159960

 They do look similar so the best way to know for sure really is to find them on your roots.